Git Sync is here — version your API workspace in git. See how

 RESTK classifies data into two categories: workspace data (collections, requests, folder structure, test scripts) and secrets (API keys, tokens, passwords, certificates).
 These categories are handled differently at every layer.

-Workspace data is stored in the local encrypted database and can optionally be synced via E2E encrypted cloud sync.
-Secrets are stored in your operating system keychain and are never included in cloud sync by default.
-You can explicitly opt in to syncing specific secrets, but the default behavior is to keep them local-only.
+Workspace data is stored in the local encrypted database and can optionally be synced via encrypted cloud sync.
+Secrets are stored in your operating system keychain and are never included in cloud sync — in any mode, with no opt-in that changes it.
 This means that even if someone gains access to a synced workspace, they do not get the keys to your kingdom.

 When you share a collection with a team member, RESTK automatically strips secret values and replaces them with variable references.
 The receiving team member configures their own secret values locally.
 This pattern — shared structure with local secrets — gives you the collaboration benefits of cloud-based tools with none of the secret exposure risk.